misskey-dev/misskey/.github/ISSUE_TEMPLATE/13_server-side-feature-request.md

 ---
-name: Feature Request (Server specific)
+name: ✨ Feature Request (⚙️Server specific)
 about: Suggest an idea for this project
 title: ''
 labels: ✨Feature, ⚙️Server